jamesamadi/alx-pre_course/0x01-git/README.md

-thank you alx for this opportunity
+i feel so cool alx